 At the end of the sixth semester, students have to undergo a four-week block placement programme.
 It is a time for the learner to integrate theory and practice to enhance competencies of social work practice and experience self in that role.
+A minimum of 25 days of fieldwork is expected of the students to do in the setting.
+The organisation should have a professional social worker who can directly supervise the trainee.

-- Develop enhanced practice skill and integrate learning. - Develop greater understanding of reality situations through involvement in day to day work. - Develop appreciation of other's efforts and develop sensitivity to gaps in the programme. - Enhance awareness of self in the role of a professional social worker.
+- Develop enhanced practice skill and integrate learning. - Develop greater understanding of reality situations through involvement in day-to-day work. - Develop appreciation of other's efforts and develop sensitivity to gaps in the programme. - Enhance awareness of self in the role of a professional social worker.